 Our Columbia motorcycle accident lawyer has years of experience representing motorcyclists who have been injured and families of riders who were killed in crashes.
-Call the Law Offices of Randolph Rice at (410) 694-7291 to schedule a free consultation.
+Call Rice, Murtha & Psoras at (410) 694-7291 to schedule a free consultation.

 The Dangers of Riding Motorcycles in the Columbia, MD Area

 The roads and highways of Columbia are filled with all types of vehicles, including motorcycles.
 Motorcyclists have a reasonable expectation that other motorists will drive safely and attentively.
 However, this is sometimes not the case.
 Sometimes, another driver’s conduct presents unreasonable risks.
 Some behavior that leads to accidents with motorcycles include:

 - Drivers that are distracted by texting, eating, or talking with other passengers in their care create an unreasonable danger to other motorists.
 A distracted driver is unlikely to see a motorcycle on the road and has put themselves in a situation where their ability to respond to an unforeseen situation is compromised.

 - Anytime a motorist gets behind the wheel impaired by alcohol or drugs, they risk hurting themselves and others.

 - Often, motorists will drive recklessly endangering other drivers.
 Speeding, unsafe lane changes, aggressive driving could all contribute to an accident.
 Because of their small profile, motorcycles are at a greater risk to be hit by a vehicle being driven recklessly.